CSWD Solid Waste Implementation Plan (SWIP)

-CSWD is seeking input on our new Solid Waste Implementation Plan (SWIP).
+CSWD is seeking input on our draft 2020 Solid Waste Implementation Plan (SWIP).
 An explanation of what the SWIP is and how it fits into Vermont’s goals follows.
 At the bottom of this page you’ll find the steps in the SWIP submission and approval process, which includes multiple opportunities for input from the public.

 How The Process Works

 Every five years, the Vermont Agency of Natural Resources (ANR) updates Vermont’s Materials Management Plan (MMP).
 The MMP provides a state-wide strategy for the management of waste including a framework for the State and its citizens to prevent waste from being generated and expand reuse, recycling, and composting efforts to attain Vermont’s statewide goals.
 To achieve this, the MMP outlines specific performance standards that both ANR and Solid Waste Management Entities (SWMEs)–districts, alliances, and independent towns–must meet to reduce the amount and toxicity of solid waste in Vermont.

 These Performance Standards are outlined on pages 22-26 of the MMP.